-Isle of Man Anti-Cancer Association has a network of Branches across the Island, who work tirelessly to raise funds for our charity through a variety of events throughout the year:
+Our Central Policy Committee consists of the above-mentioned officers, plus representatives of each Branch committee.
+We have a network of Branches across the Island, who work tirelessly to raise funds for our charity through a variety of events throughout the year:

 For more information about your local Branch, please contact our Executive Officer on 07624 252725 or firstname.lastname@example.org or visit our events page to see “what’s on”….

-- Monthly Cancer Awareness Feature on Manx Radio – on the 1st Thursday of the month just after 10.30pm, covering a range of cancer awareness topics.
+Cancer Awareness Features on Manx Radio covering a range of cancer awareness topics.

-We also work closely with hospitals that provide cancer treatment to patients from the Isle of Man.
+We work with many organisations in the UK who are making positive steps forward in the fight against cancer and we also work closely with hospitals that provide cancer treatment to patients from the Isle of Man.
 Amounting to nearly half a million pounds, our funding has been focused on the following:

 Over half of Island patients who require cancer treatment will receive part of their treatment in the North West of England.

 We work with organisations in the UK who are making positive steps forward in the fight against cancer.
 Some of the recipients are:

 • The University of Liverpool & the Royal Liverpool Hospital – blood & pancreatic cancers

 • Alder Hey Children’s Hospital – brain tumours

 • Institute of Cancer Research – skin cancer